Friday, April 26, 2019

 This interactive session will include a discussion of best practices in regards to risk management, compliance, and governance associated with unclaimed property.
 It will discuss common errors and how to avoid them, practical tips and suggestions on how to manage the risk from adversely affecting a company’s financial health, and how to remediate and report to the different state unclaimed property jurisdictions.
 Tools will be introduced that are available to assist in estimating potential unclaimed property exposure.

 Lastly, this session will discuss companies’ need to understand and quantify risk and any potential gaps in unclaimed property compliance, and to be prepared in the event of an unforeseen audit by the states.

 9:50 to 10:40 a.m.

-    Magnus Carlsson, Manager, Treasury and Payments, Association for Financial Professionals
+Magnus Carlsson, Manager of Treasury and Payments, Association of Financial Professionals (AFP)

 10:40 to 11 a.m.